admin4eg/survivalshop-7dtd/README.md

 ## Installation

-1) Copy 'SurvivalShop' directory including SurvivalShop.dll and ModInfo.xml into dedicated server's Mods/ directory.
+1) Copy 'SurvivalShop' directory including SurvivalShop.dll and ModInfo.xml into server's Mods/ directory.
 2) Run command 'shop-state' to check up plugin installation
 3) Create your donation shop at https://survivalshop.org/
 4) Run 'shop-setup' command to connect SurvivalShop site to your server